 When asked for input, you should be able to accept the defaults (as we set in the vars.bat file earlier but remember, we must specify a KEY_CN (Common Name) and when asked for the Name, it should match the Common Name.

 For your “Common Name,” a good choice is to pick a name to identify your company’s Certificate Authority.
 For example, “SERVER”

 We now need to build the servers certificate file and again, we’ll keep it as simple as possible so we will set the “Common Name” for the servers’ certificate file as ‘server‘ and again, the Name will match this (notice that the name is passed in as the first argument on the build-key-server.bat call):

 As we stated run below command for Creating the server certificate and key

 When prompted, enter the “Common Name” and “Name” as “SERVER”

 When prompted to sign the certificate, enter “y”

 Now Create client certificates and keys using below command.

-Generate Diffie Hellman parameters (This is necessary to set up the encryption). we do this by typing the
+Now generate Diffie Hellman parameters (This is necessary to set up the encryption). we do this by typing the following command:

 When using easy-rsa to generate the certificates they are generated and stored under: C:\Program Files\OpenVPN\easy-rsa\keys.
 Using Windows Explorer we need to copy the below generated certificates to the C:\Program Files\OpenVPN\config directory.